-The methodology for this grant is to establish a safer climate and environment for CIDs Special Operations Team and for investigators tasked with fugitive apprehension and warrant execution, the latter of which (warrant execution) is becoming extremely dangerous to our investigators.
-This necessarily requires body armor that can withstand high-powered rifles, handguns, Glocks equipped with illegal "switches," knives, and other piercing weapons.
+The methodology for this project is to establish a safer environment for CID's Special Operations Team and for investigators through the use/donning of rifle-resistant body armor while carrying out operations.
+This includes investigators tasked with fugitive apprehension and warrant execution, the latter of which (warrant execution) is becoming extremely dangerous to our investigators.
+These activities increasingly require the use of body armor that can withstand high-powered rifles, handguns, Glocks equipped with illegal "switches," knives, and other piercing weapons.
 An investigator who is better protected is more likely to survive an armed confrontation or ambush and gains confidence that operations will be successful.
 The activities to be employed and enhanced by this project include the following: 1.
 Investigation and apprehension of burglary and robbery crews in Fort Bend County; 2.
 Investigation of aggravated burglary, robbery, motor vehicle theft; 3.
 Felony warrant execution; 4.
 Special Operations responsibilities in searching for and apprehending dangerous felons; 5.
-Violent crime offenders leaving crime scenes or barricading themselves; 5.
-Ambush situations where investigations are "burned."
+Apprehending violent crime offenders leaving crime scenes or barricading themselves; 6.
+Protect law enforcement in ambush situations where investigations are "burned"- where cover has been compromised or blown.